2sic/2sxc-docs/2sxc Docs Generator/basics/data/content-types/content-type-global.md

 ## Important Warnings

-Since the data for the **Global Shared Content-Types** is stored as **JSON Entities** there are a few drawbacks you should be aware of:
+Since the data for the **Global Content-Types** is stored as **JSON Entities** there are a few drawbacks you should be aware of:

-1. If you plan on using the raw SQL data (not recommended anyhow) then the JSON format used in Global Shared Content-Types adds quite a lot of complexity.
+1. If you plan on using the raw SQL data (not recommended anyhow) then the JSON format used in Global Content-Types adds quite a lot of complexity.
-1. If you ever rename fields in the Global Shared Content-Type, the stored data will not follow the rename.
+1. If you ever rename fields in the Global Content-Type, the stored data will not follow the rename.
 From the systems perspective it has lost the old field and gotten a new one.

-## Create a Global Shared Content-Type
+## Create a Global Content-Type

 Assume you really want to do this, here's how: